Provider Enrollment and Credentialing FAQs

 17. After submitting the NCTracks Provider EIN Update Form, how long will it take before it is completed?

 All requests sent in will be routed to the NCTracks Enrollment department.
-The estimated processing time frame is 2 to 3 weeks.
+The estimated processing time for a clean form is 2 to 3 weeks.
+If additional information is required to process the form, a notification will be sent to the provider.
+Providers may call the NCTracks Contact Center to check the status of their application.

 -